Philipelima/rtmp-server/README.md

 ### How this project works?

-This project was created with Docker and separated into 3 systems.
+This project was created with Docker and separated into 3 services:

 1. **auth** - the authetication service, which is called by Nginx to validate the access key.
 The service has been developed in golang.